framps/raspiBackupDoc/en/src/faq.md

 <a name="faq58"></a>
 ### 58) What do I have to consider if I want to back up to an nfs mounted backup partition with rsync?

-The partition must be exported from the NFS server with `no_root_squash`.
+The partition must be exported from the NFS server with `no_root_squash` and nfs version 3 has to be used.

 <a name="faq59"></a>
 ### 59) rsync reports that files have disappeared during the backup process on the system and aborts with return code 24.
 How can I prevent this?